 Criteria for Evaluating Alternatives Indicators Option 1: Box Trench Design Option 2: Vegetated / Bio Swale Design Option 3: Bioretention and Rain Garden Design Option 4: Infiltration trenches and soak-aways Option 5: Underground storage tanks

-Socio-Cultural Environment
+В Socio-Cultural Environment

-Aesthetics - potential to enhance aesthetics of road corridor provision of year-round seasonal interest. a well defined space with flowering plants to enhance the streetscape aesthetics with a mix of perennial and woody species. provides three-season plantings that enhance seasonal interest in area. a less defined space with flowering plants to enhance the streetscape aesthetics with perennial species. provides three-season plantings that enhance seasonal interest in area.
-Minimal opportunity to enhance aesthetics of road corridor as LID is only marginally visible and has no planting opportunities. does not provide seasonal interest.
+1 A esthetics - potential to enhance aesthetics of road corridor provision of year-round seasonal interest. a well defined space with flowering plants to enhance the streetscape aesthetics with a mix of perennial and woody species. provides three-season plantings that enhance seasonal interest in area.
 No opportunity to enhance aesthetics of the road corridor as LID is not visible. does not provide seasonal interest.

-Ratin g \bigcirc
+Rating • $\bigcirc$

-Education Opportunities - potential to educate public about stormwater management. good opportunities to educate public on function and benefits of LID to support stormwater management as LID is very visible and there is adequate space for educational information boards onsite. good opportunities to educate public on function and benefits of LID to support stormwater management as LID is very visible. although space for educational information boards onsite is more limited than other options. -marginal visibility of LID limits educational opportunities. - no educational opportunities.
+2 E ( ducation Opportunities - potential to educate public about stormwater management. - good opportunities to educate public on function and benefits of LID to support stormwater management as LID is very visible and there is adequate space for educational information boards onsite. good opportunities to educate public on function and benefits of LID to support stormwater management as LID is very visible; although space for educational information boards onsite is more limited than other options. - good opportunities to educate public on function and benefits of LID to support stormwater management as LID is very visible and there is adequate space for educational information boards onsite. -marginal visibility of LID limits educational opportunities. - no educational opportunities.

-Ratin g • • • • 0
+Rating • •

 Summary Socio-Cultural Environment • • • • 0